ncmiller/goals/diaries/running.md

+## Sunday, March 5.
+2017

+A perfect week.
+I ran all 6 days (18.4 miles total), set a new PR (sub-23), and hit all my upper-body workouts.
+Let's do it again.

 ## Sunday, February 26, 2017

 Okay, this was a pretty bad week, only 8.6 miles.
 My legs were sore from last Sunday until